 Contents and Quick Navigation

-As well as easy going and loving, both Cocker Spaniels and Poodles are two of the smartest breeds of dogs.
+As well as easy-going and loving, both Cocker Spaniels and Poodles are two of the smartest breeds of dogs.
 As a result, the parent dogs and any puppies these breeds produce together, are very easy to be taught.
-They seem to just love being taught.
+They seem just to love being taught.

 However, there is a darker side to the intelligence and loyal nature of cockapoos.
 That is Separation Anxiety.

 When Loyal and Loving Becomes Clingy Separation Anxiety

 Separation anxiety is one of the worst parts of a Cockapoos loyal, loving and clingy personality.
 This is not an issue that just Cockapoos suffer from, but it does seem to hit them harder than some other breeds.
 It means that a dog with this condition won’t like being left along for long at any one time, if they can really cope with it in general.